yehuanran/FD-UNet/README.md

 This is an official PyTorch implementation of "[**FD-UNet: A Frequency Decoupled U-Net for Building Segmentation in High-Resolution Remote Sensing Imagery**]".

 # Introduction
-Accurate building segmentation in high-resolution (HR) remote sensing imagery is fundamentally challenged by the complex interweaving of high-frequency structural boundaries and low-frequency semantic regions.
-Traditional spatial-domain convolution filters often fail to adaptively decouple these distinct features, leading to common failure modes such as boundary blurring and segmentation fragmentation.
-To address this frequency-entanglement dilemma, we propose FD-UNet, a novel Frequency Decoupled U-Net architecture for high-fidelity building extraction.
-Specifically, we propose the Frequency Dynamic ConvNeXt (FDCNX) encoder, which incorporates Frequency Dynamic Convolution (FDC) to explicitly decouple and adaptively extract distinct frequency bands.
-This mechanism significantly enhances the precision of boundary delineation and roof texture representation without increasing parameter redundancy.
-To ensure effective feature reconstruction, a Multi-dimensional Hybrid Attention with Residual (MHAR) decoder is developed.
-By synergistically leveraging a Dual-branch Linear Attention Block (DLAB) for semantic bridging and a Multi-scale Channel Spatial Attention Block (MCSAB) for noise suppression, the decoder progressively purifies cross-stage features during the upsampling process.

 <center>
 <img src="DRAU-Net.png" width="auto" height="auto">
 </center>